corrode/corrode.github.io/content/blog/prototyping/index.md

 ### Explicit Safety Guarantees

-Rust allows you to avoid pitfalls by being very explicit about error conditions, but also by providing escape hatches in case you choose to ignore them for a while.
+Rust allows you to avoid many pitfalls by being very explicit about error conditions, but also by providing escape hatches in case you choose to ignore them for a while.

 ### Solid Foundation From The Beginning